xincryptedx/memory-cards/README.md

 ## Credits

-Created according to instructions from [https://www.theodinproject.com/lessons/node-path-react-new-memory-card](The Odin Project).
+Created according to instructions from [The Odin Project](https://www.theodinproject.com/lessons/node-path-react-new-memory-card).